Atlas: Outside Help Market

 Work with Stan

-Book the $750 business consultation, compare pricing, or request scope if the issue involves board, ownership, partner, leadership, or larger work.
+Start with Work with me for monthly 1:1 business work, or request scope when the issue involves board, ownership, partner, leadership, or larger collaboration.